 The Traugott David Rosentreter & Johanne Louisa Caroline Rauschard (1797) Document

-This document is a letter of nobility from the God of Marriage, Hymen (Hÿmenäus), made as a kind of joke for the wedding (possibly as part of the Best Man’s speech) of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in 1797.
+This document is a ‘Letters Patent of Nobility’ from the God of Marriage, Hymen (Hÿmenäus), made by friends and colleagues of the groom as a joke (and possibly part of the Best Man’s speech), for the marriage on 20 Aug 1797 of Traugott David Rosentreter and Johanne Louisa Caroline Rauschard in Ansbach, Baravia, Germany.

 The Foundation decided to adopt the crest shown within this document as our logo (in the absence of a ‘real and verifiable’ coat of arms), and thought the humour was fitting.
 The document has been purchased and gifted to the foundation and forms part of the collection.

 Note: Traugott David Rosentreter was a Lawyer and Government Councillor at Ansbach in Bavaria, at the time when Frederick William II was King of Prussia, Prince Elector of Brandenburg and Sovereign Prince of the Canton of Neuchâtel (via the Orange-Nassau inheritance of his grandfather).